chimney regulations and laws in colorado

 Fort Collins

-Fort Collins adheres to the 2021 International Building Code (IBC) and incorporates specific amendments tailored to the city’s climate and geography.
-Chimneys in this city are expected to undergo annual inspections to ensure they remain free from blockages and to reduce fire risks.
-These inspections are vital for maintaining chimney functionality and alignment with local safety standards.
-Permits are required to install fireplaces, chimneys, and wood stoves, ensuring all new additions meet the highest safety requirements.
+Fort Collins adheres to the 2021 International Building Code (IBC) and incorporates specific amendments tailored to thecity’ss climate and geography.
+Chimneys in this city are required to undergo annual inspections to ensure they are free of blockages and to reduce fire risk.
+These inspections are vital to maintaining chimney functionality and ensuring compliance with local safety standards.
+Permits are required to install fireplaces, chimneys, and wood stoves, ensuring that all new installations meet the highest safety standards.
 The city’s dedication to safety is evident in its regular inspection recommendations and adherence to updated building codes.

 chimney regulations in fort collins